pablo-chacon/UrbanOS-POC/README.md

 * **Predictive policing** or military targeting of persons.
 * **Covert monitoring** of employees, students, or residents without clear legal basis and informed consent.

-This repository intentionally avoids storing personal identifiers; **any downstream modification that introduces person-level identification is your responsibility** and must comply with applicable law and ethics.
+This repository intentionally avoids storing personal identifiers. **Any downstream modification that introduces person-level identification is your responsibility** and must comply with applicable law and ethics.

 If you cannot agree to these terms, **do not use UrbanOS-PoC**.